 - Tier 2: $40 / Mail Order Copayment: $120

 - Tier 3: $55 / Mail Order Copayment: $165

-- Other: $0 copayment for prescription contraceptive products that are generic or brand name without a generic equivalent — 50% coinsurance for Malarone and Mefloquine
+- Other: $0 copayment for prescription contraceptive products that are generic or brand name without a generic equivalent.
+50% coinsurance for Malarone, Mefloquine, Coartem, and Primaquine

-You can fill or refill your prescriptions at any OptumRx-participating pharmacy in the United States.
+You can fill or refill up to a 60-day supply of most prescriptions at any participating pharmacy in the United States.
 Your copayment(s) or drug benefits do not change.

 Traveling Outside the U.S.

 Travel override requests can only be processed within 10 business days of the departure date.
 Travel overrides can only be processed for a maximum amount of 6 months.
 You may need to contact your ordering physician and request a script for the number of months you need for traveling abroad.
 All travel override requests are processed based on your last refill date and your travel dates/documentation provided.
 Students are only allowed to fill the amount of medication that our office has authorized.
 You can be held liable for any costs filled beyond the amount we authorize.

 Complete the Prescription Travel Override Worksheet and return it to Member Services with a copy of your travel itinerary (e-tickets or ticket confirmation page) at least 72 hours before you need to pick up your prescription.
 Your travel itinerary must include departure and return dates.

 Limitations and restrictions may apply to certain medications.
 Before you request an override, confirm with your pharmacist that the medication you need does not have any restrictions.